architech-boards/lora-documentation/source/index.rst

 Microchip’s LoRa Technology solution is ready to run out-of-the box and with the complete LoRaWAN™ Protocol and certifications in place, it reduces time to market and saves development costs.

 The RN2483 is a LoRa™-integrated modem with a range of more than 15 km (suburban), low power enabling a battery life greater than 10 years and the ability to connect millions of wireless sensor nodes to LoRa gateways and IoT-connected Cloud Servers.
-This robust system is due to LoRa’s unique spread-spectrum based modulation that is capable of demodulation 20 dB below noise level.
+This robust system is due to LoRa’s unique spread-spectrum based modulation that is capable of demodulation 20 dB below the noise level.
 This enables high sensitivity for ultra-long range, improved network efficiency and eliminates interference.
 The RN2483 modem operates over the 433 and 868 MHz license-free Industry Scientific and Medical (ISM) frequency bands and serves as the end-device in the LoRa network infrastructure.

 .. image:: _static/LoRa-Main-Lrge.jpg